 Everyone using CU Boulder's Microsoft 365 instance is required to use multi-factor authentication (MFA).
 MFA is a simple way to increase account security by requiring multiple forms of verification to prove your identity when signing into an application.
 This is generally something you know, like a password, and something you have, like a personal phone.

 Learn more about MFA and find instructions for signing up and troubleshooting on OIT's Multi-factor Authentication page.

-No. The Microsoft Office 365 deployment does not impact any current use of Microsoft Office software installed on your computer.
+No. The Microsoft 365 deployment does not impact any current use of Microsoft Office software installed on your computer.
 Office Online and your local version of Office are seamlessly integrated and complementary.
 Using Office Online may enhance your Office software experience, with the new web storage and editing tools, but you may choose to continue using Microsoft Office no differently than you always have in the past.